xueyouluo/my_seq2seq/README.md

 python -m bin.toy_inference
 ```

+Also you can run on en-vi dataset, see en\_vietnam\_train.py in bin for more details

 ## TODO

 What I will do next:

-- [x] code refactoring, make the code more readable and easy to build new model
-- [ ] test on more dataset
+- [ ] implement the point-generator model, which shows promising results on summarization tasks
-- [ ] how to add other features before attention layer
-- [ ] how to add more layer after attention layer
-- [ ] how to implement our own attention layer
+- [ ] read the source code of nmt
 - [ ] read the source code of tf.contrib.seq2seq
+- [ ] be able to implement different seq2seq structures based on tensorflow

 ## Reference